windmaomao/windmaomao.github.io/blog/active-management.md

 # Active Management, via Source Version Control

-_Written at Apr 2015 and published at Qplot_
+_Written at Apr 29th 2015 and published at Qplot_

 Most of the shareholders are not developers, but in order for them to manage the developer team effectively, he needs to learn how to cop with the team's routine.

-##Things you want to do
+## Things you want to do

 The thing is that even if you don't know programming, you might still want to do some work (business wise) like: